 3. Clean your iPhone

-Even though iPhone 7 and later are water-resistant, they have a limit.
-The liquid on the iPhone’s display can hinder your touch with the screen, making it unresponsive.
-Consider wiping off any liquid or debris from your iPhone with a dry cloth.
+Even though the iPhone 7 and later models are water-resistant, they have a limit.
+Any liquid on the iPhone’s display or your finger can hinder your touch inputs with the screen, making it unresponsive.
+Clean off any liquid or debris that may be on your iPhone with a dry cloth.

 If your iPhone was submerged in a pool or fell in a liquid, turn off your iPhone first.
 Let it dry completely, and then turn it on.
-If you feel the liquid has entered inside your iPhone’s speakers and microphone, check our guide to eject liquid from iPhone.
+If you feel the liquid has entered your iPhone’s speakers and microphone, read our guide on how to eject liquid from your iPhone.